-- Corcoran Scientific is a part‑time hobby business conducted at leisure from Massachusetts through email.
+- Corcoran Scientific is a part‑time hobby business conducted from Massachusetts through email.
 Corcoran Scientific does not provide on‑site services and cannot accommodate urgent requests.

 - Corcoran Scientific designs and programs prototype microcontroller‑based electronic devices using commercially‑available technologies and operating at under 30VDC.

 - The scope of free assistance for each project is at the discretion of Corcoran Scientific.
-Paid work is not considered until discovery research is complete.
+Paid work is not begun until discovery research is complete.